waikittt/AttackGPT/README.md

 ## Note:
 The implementation and evaluation of the adversarial attacks are not currently feasible since the API key for the GPT-3.5 model has expired.

-> This application was part of a final-year project which was collaboratively developed by a team of 3 students, guided by the expertise of 3 supervisors.
+> This application was part of a final-year project, which was collaboratively developed by a team of 3 students, guided by the expertise of 3 supervisors.